bitcoin-dot-org/Bitcoin.org/docs/adding-events-release-notes-and-alerts.md

 5. Open the failed Travis CI log.
 At the end, it will say something like:
 ```
 ERROR:
-        Error: Could not retrieve
+Error: Could not retrieve /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win64-setup.exe
-/bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win64-setup.exe
-        Error: Could not retrieve
+Error: Could not retrieve /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win32-setup.exe
-/bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win32-setup.exe
 [...]
 ```
 6. Copy the errors from above into a text file and remove everything except for the URLs so that what's left are lines that look like:
 ```
 /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win64-setup.exe
 /bin/bitcoin-core-0.10.1/bitcoin-0.10.1-win32-setup.exe
 [...]
 ```
 7. Optional, but nice: sort the lines into alphabetical order.

 8. Now open a pull request from the `bitcoin-core-<VERSION>` branch to the `master` branch.
 We recommend that you use this title: "Releases:
-   Add Bitcoin Core &lt;VERSION>".
+   Add Bitcoin Core <VERSION>".

    We recommend that you use the following text with any changes you think are appropriate. **Note:** read all the way to the end of this enumerated point before submitting your pull request.
 ```
-        This updates the download links to point to <VERSION> and adds the
+This updates the download links to point to <VERSION> and adds the <VERSION>
-        <VERSION> release notes to the site.
-I'll keep it updated throughout
+release notes to the site.
+I'll keep it updated throughout the RC cycle, but it
-        the RC cycle, but it can be merged by anyone with commit access
+can be merged by anyone with commit access once <VERSION> final is released (see
-        once <VERSION> final is released (see TODO lists below).
+TODO lists below).

 CC: @laanwj
+```

 Essential TODO:

 * [ ] Make sure the download links work.
-This is automatically checked
-          as part of the Travis CI build, so trigger a rebuild and, if it
-passes, this should be safe to merge.
+This is automatically checked as part of the Travis CI build, so trigger a rebuild and, if it passes, this should be safe to merge.

 Optional TODO (may be done in commits after merge):

-        * [ ] Add the actual release date to the YAML header in
+* [ ] Add the actual release date to the YAML header in `_releases/0.10.1.md`
-          `_releases/0.10.1.md`
-        * [ ] Add the magnet URI to the YAML header in `_releases/0.10.1.md`
-          (brief instructions for creating the link are provided as comments in
+* [ ] Add the magnet URI to the YAML header in `_releases/0.10.1.md` (brief instructions for creating the link are provided as comments in that file)
-that file)

 Expected URLs for the Bitcoin Core binaries:

-    Underneath the line 'Expected URLs', paste the URLs you retrieved
-    from Travis CI earlier.
+Underneath the line 'Expected URLs', paste the URLs you retrieved from Travis CI earlier.
-```

 Note that @laanwj is Wladimir J. van der Laan, who is usually responsible for uploading the Bitcoin Core binaries.
 If someone else is responsible for this release, CC them instead.
-If you don't know who is responsible, ask in #bitcoin-dev on Freenode.
+If you don't know who is responsible, ask in
+#bitcoin-dev on Freenode.

 9. After creating the pull request, use the Labels menu to assign it the "Releases" label.
 This is important because it's what the Bitcoin